 The Internal Affairs Sergeant logs the complaint and assigns it a file number.
-The Administrative Lieutenant reviews the complaint and then assigns a member of management to do a thorough investigation.
+The Administrative Captain reviews the complaint and then assigns a member of management to do a thorough investigation.
 Once the investigation is complete the finding will be one of the following:

 - Unfounded – The investigation proved that the act(s) complained of did not occur.

 - Exonerated – The act(s), which provided the basis for the complaint or allegation, occurred.
 However, the investigation revealed that they were justified, lawful and proper.